STEM Destinations (mostly Silicon Valley Monterey Bay Council)

 STEM Live Performances - Annual Events

-The Physics Show (annually in February, Foothill College, Los Altos Hills)
+The Physics Show (semiannually in September and January, Foothill College, Los Altos Hills)

 "It has enough WOW factor to keep the young ones (3rd grade and below) interested.
 The concepts were explained and demonstrated well enough that a 4th grader could probably understand it."